 The submission has not been previously published, nor is it at another journal for consideration (or an explanation has been provided in Comments to the Editor).

 The submission file is a PDF file.
-(The source file of the original document is recommended to be submitted as a “source file” in Step 4.
-The illustrations, figures are included; their final form is however enough to be submitted only after the acceptance of the article.)
+(The source file of the original document is recommended to be submitted as a “source file”.
+The illustrations, figures are included and are of high quality.)

 References closely follow the recommended format (see sample file in doc).